lowRISC/opentitan/hw/ip/lc_ctrl/doc/theory_of_operation.md

 In order to guard against glitch attacks during OTP sense and readout, the OTP controller makes sure to read out the life cycle partition before releasing the state to the life cycle controller.
 I.e., the OTP controller senses and buffers the life cycle in registers in a first readout pass.
-Then, as part of the [consistency check mechanism](../../otp_ctrl/README.md#storage-consistency), the OTP controller performs a second and third readout pass to verify whether the buffered life cycle state indeed corresponds to the values stored in OTP.
+Then, as part of the consistency check mechanism, the OTP controller performs a second and third readout pass to verify whether the buffered life cycle state indeed corresponds to the values stored in OTP.
 The second readout pass uses a linearly increasing address sequence, whereas the third readout pass uses a linearly decreasing address sequence (i.e., reads in reverse order).
+For example, see earlgrey's [consistency check mechanism](../../../top_earlgrey/ip_autogen/otp_ctrl/README.md#storage-consistency).

 ### Transition Counter Encoding